jeanpaulsio/notes/podcast/poodr/chapter_7.md

 **Looking up methods**

 - meh, there's some pretty gritty details about method lookup that probably aren't worth talking about
+- basically, the moral of the story is that you can write truly frightening, hard to debug code.
+Imagine having a crazy classical hierarchy with overwritten methods where you have a ton of included modules.
+The point is to understand inheritance to know how to design well

 ## Writing inheritable Code